Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 ## Unstable Features
 ### Spend-before-Sync compact blocks synchronization algorithm
-- CompactBlockProcessor now processes compact blocks from the lightwalletd server in the **spend-before-sync** order.
-This feature shortens the time after which a wallet's spendable balance can be used.
+`CompactBlockProcessor` now processes compact blocks from the lightwalletd server in non-linear order with the **Spend-before-Sync** algorithm.
+This feature speeds up discovering the wallet's spendable balance.
 Please note that this new block synchronization algorithm is still under development.